mindylindsey/art-of-agility/docs/basics/why.md

 # Why Use the Agile Framework?

 In today’s economy, organizations seek ways to stay ahead of the competition.
 Time-to-market and product quality are critical.
-Companies need ways to get their products and service to their customers more quickly without compromising on the quality.
+Companies need ways to get their products and services to their customers more quickly without compromising on the quality.
 The Agile framework offers a number of advantages for both the organizations that build products and services as well as for the consumers who use them.
 Some of these advantages are:
 *	Faster delivery
 *	Improved quality
 *	Customer satisfaction

 ## Faster Delivery
-By using shorter development cycles, teams are able to delivery products and services more quickly to their customers.
+By using shorter development cycles, Agile teams are able to delivery products and services more quickly to their customers.
 Teams should have potentially shippable products at the end of each cycle, every 1-4 weeks.
-Products and services are considered “potentially shippable”, because there is no requirement that teams deliver their products at the end of each development period.
-Product owners and stakeholders collaborate to determine whether enough of the functionality exists to deliver the product at the end of each development cycle.
-However, even if teams do not release new versions of their product or service at the end of each cycle, they have more opportunities to deliver functionality (because of the short development cycles) than they would if they used a more traditional development model, such as Waterfall.
+Products and services are considered “potentially shippable”, but there is no requirement that teams actually deliver their products at the end of each development period.
+Product owners and stakeholders collaborate to determine whether enough of the functionality exists to deliver the product at the end of a given development cycle.
+With Agile development, the shorter development cycles provide teams more opportunities to deliver functionality than they would have if they used a more traditional development model, such as Waterfall.

 ## Improved Quality